 Swimming is allowed at Vancouver Lake Regional Park, but there are no lifeguards on duty.
 Park users swim at their own risk.
 Parents are urged to be vigilant watching children near the water.

-Vancouver Lake periodically has been closed because of cyanobacteria (blue-green algae) bloom.
-Because blue-green algae produces toxins that can be harmful to people and deadly for small pets that drink the water, the lake can be closed to swimming, wading, windsurfing and other uses.
+Vancouver Lake periodically has been closed because of cyanobacteria (blue-green algae) blooms.
+Blue-green algae produces toxins that can be harmful to people and deadly for small pets that drink the water, During blue-green algae blooms, the the lake can be closed to swimming, wading, windsurfing and other uses.